RMITLibrary/easy_cite/markdown/rmitharvard.md

 - Please confirm the referencing requirements for your course with your lecturer.

 - Use the *Referencing and attribution* section of the <a href="https://www.stylemanual.gov.au/" target="_blank">Australian Government Style Manual (AGSM)</a> (opens in a new tab) released in 2021 to clarify referencing rules or if you need more examples.
-This guide is based on this publication.
+RMIT Harvard is based on this publication.

-RMIT Harvard is an author-date referencing style.
+RMIT Harvard is an author-date referencing style and is based on the **author-date** referencing style of the AGSM.
+See: <a href="https://www.stylemanual.gov.au/referencing-and-attribution/author-date" target="_blank">https<nolink>://www.stylemanual.gov.au/referencing-and-attribution/author-date</a>(opens in a new tab)

 RMIT Harvard style requires in-text references and the reference list.